One thing the girls had seen on some blog posts was people having breakfast with the orangutans at Singapore Zoo.

 There are a few different public transport options to get you to Singapore Zoo and there is also a shuttle bus.
 If this is the way you would like to get there here is a link to the Singapore Zoo

 The address for Singapore Zoo is 80 Mandai Lake Road Singapore 729826.
 Our Grab took us about 20 minutes to get there and cost us $30.
 We used the wifi at the zoo to order one back to our hotel.
 It was less on the return trip from Singapore Zoo is $18.

 *Grab is the Asian version of Uber.

 The breakfast at the zoo buffet

-There is really nothing like an amazing breakfast in a brilliant setting and the Ah Meng Restaurant is lovely.
+There is really nothing like an amazing breakfast in Singapore at a brilliant setting and the Ah Meng Restaurant is lovely.

 - Hot food (nasi goreng, dim sum, sausages, baked beans)